Undergraduate Summer Research Housing Grants

 - Short description of the student's planned activities.

 - Beginning and ending dates for the research/housing.

 - Source of funding from which the student will be paid.

 The Committee on Creative Work and Research will review the letters of request and select students to receive Summer Housing Grants before May 1.
-The Office of the Provost will inform the Housing Office and the Vice President for Administration and Finance of the students' names and their dates of stay in the residence halls.
+The Office of the Provost will inform the Residential Life Office and the Senior Vice President for Finance and Administration of the students' names and their dates of stay in the residence halls.
 These awards are subject to the following additional conditions: